Vikash082/tracer/README.md

    Edit the [REDIS] and [CASSANDRA] sections with proper IP.

    For cassandra, make sure rpc ip should be 0.0.0.0.
+Check cassandra.yaml file.

 5. Go to The NVSD node: